kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 Make sure that with `default` profile (or the profile chosen for dashboards) all dashboards are populated.

 Can we somehow track if users are happy with the defined profiles?
+It does not seem like it's feasible, but we will leave our options open to be able to quickly react to feedback.

 #### Additional work